Depreciation is the 800-pound gorilla of car ownership cost.

 Jeep promotes Patriot as the most affordable sport-utility vehicle.
 However, to get there, the Patriot Sport is devoid of most creature comforts.

 Air conditioning is optional.
 The engine is a 158-horsepower, 2-liter, four-cylinder that uses a five-speed manual transmission to turn the front wheels.
-Among the standard equipment: six air bags, Uconnect voice command interface with Bluetooth connectivity and a four-speaker audio system with an auxiliary input jack.
+Among the standard equipment in the Jeep Patriot Sport: six air bags, Uconnect voice command interface with Bluetooth connectivity and a four-speaker audio system with an auxiliary input jack.